moopenmogov/documents/README.md

-## Product vision: Next Generation Contract Authoring
+## Product vision: Next Generation Contract Authoring and Prototype

 This README is a collaboration between AI and Moti: the AI is the primary author; Moti is the editor.
 For materials authored purely by Moti, see the `READmeHUMAN` folder.